-TIPS.
+TIPS

-- The keyboard shortcut ctrl-n turns recording on and off - You can load a recording without saving it using the short cut keys shift left arrow to deck 1 or shift right arrow to deck 2. - If the Virtual Deck is set to int mode and is unloaded, the input record level is sent to the Virtual Deck's higher resolution stereo meters.
-E.g., if you're recording from input 2, set the right Virtual Deck to int, eject the track if there is one loaded, and the Virtual Deck's meters will show the signal coming into input 2.
+- The keyboard shortcut ctrl-n turns recording on and off. - You can load a recording without saving it using the short cut keys shift left arrow to the left deck or shift right arrow to the right deck.

+If the Virtual Deck is set to int mode and is unloaded, the input record level is sent to the Virtual Deck's higher resolution stereo meters.
+E.g., if you're recording from the right deck, set the right Virtual Deck to int, eject the track if there is one loaded, and the Virtual Deck's meters will show the signal coming into the right deck's input.